unitsofmeasurement/uom-clients/README.md

 fitbit-connector
 ================

-Fitbit Connector for Units of Measurement powered by Agorava
+Fitbit Client for Units of Measurement powered by Agorava